 Tactical marketing is a marketing approach that focuses on the specific ongoing tactics and techniques you use to promote your business.
 These are your individual plans of action, that cover everything from cookie-cutter press releases and email marketing to advanced SEO and PPC campaigns.

-Tactical marketing plan is essentially a series of small, specific plans that you can use to promote your business.
+A tactical marketing plan is essentially a series of small, specific plans that you can use to promote your business.
 These plans are based on the needs of your customers and prospects, as well as the current trends in your industry.

-What is Tactical Marketing Plan?
+What is Tactical Marketing?

-Tactical marketing is not only about reaching consumers with your message, but also about figuring out what kind of relationship you want with them.
+Tactical marketing is not only about reaching consumers with your message but also about figuring out what kind of relationship you want with them.
 It helps you develop strategies that will allow you to build on past successes and improve upon future efforts.

 Tactical marketing strategy is the practice of using a business’ resources to create a plan for reaching its target audience.
 A tactical plan can be as short-term as a single campaign or as long-term as an entire year of digital marketing activity.
-Tactical marketing strategies involves using existing resources, such as money and time, to reach specific goals.
+Tactical marketing strategies involve using existing resources, such as money and time, to reach specific goals.
 Tactical marketing doesn’t require much new investment, but it does require careful planning and execution to act as a successful marketing strategy.

 Why is Tactical Marketing Important?

-Tactical marketing is important because it allows you to reach your target audience with a customized, targeted message that they’ll be more likely to reach both your target customer.
+Tactical marketing is important because it allows you to reach your target audience with a customized, targeted message that they’ll be more likely to get both your target customer.
 Tactical marketing can also help you avoid being one of the many companies that are drowning in the sea of content—and if you’re not careful, your message might get lost or even ignored.

-Tactical marketing helps you build relationships with your customers by providing them with the information they want, when they want it.
+Tactical marketing helps you build relationships with your customers by providing them with the information they want when they want it.
 It’s an opportunity for you to show your customers that you understand their needs and are willing to go above and beyond what’s expected from a business relationship.

-Tactical marketing efforts helps you stay ahead of the competition by providing valuable information about trends in your industry and what people are searching for.
+Tactical marketing efforts help you stay ahead of the competition by providing valuable information about trends in your industry and what people are searching for.
 You can use this information to stay on top of what’s happening in your field so that you don’t fall behind when it comes time for an update or redesign of your website or other online presence.

 What is Strategic Marketing?